JSTOR-Labs/plant-humanities/cassava.md

 <param title="Peru" eid="Q419">

 To the right is an earthenware ceramic dating between the 5th and 7th centuries A.D. produced by the [Moche people](https://www.peabody.harvard.edu/node/2505) (1st-8th c.
 A.D.) in the northern Peruvian coast.[^6] The mouth is in the shape of [a stirrup-spout](https://www.metmuseum.org/toah/hd/moch/hd_moch.htm), to the front is a human-like head and neck, and the overall form of the legs and body is that of cassava roots.
 This [work of art](https://www.metmuseum.org/art/collection/search/308558) carries significant insight into just how highly the Moche valued cassava.
 Bottles with the stirrup-spout opening are thought to have been used in a non-utilitarian way, such as effigy, ritual or decorative as it is hard to practically use vessels with this type of opening.[^7] The iconography evident in the anthropomorphic aspect of this vessel indicate that it is of a high ranking deity.
 The fangs curling out of the mouth indicate godly status, and the half-crescent headdress implies a high status.[^8] All of these details, accompanied by the fact that the body, tail and limbs of this figure are all modeled after cassava tubers, leads to the conclusion that cassava had a high status and was very important to daily life in Moche civilization.
-<param ve-image
-title="Earthenware ceramic" url="https://raw.githubusercontent.com/melindasusanto/demo1/master/Moche.jpg"
-       fit="cover"
-       attribution="tbc">

-testing this here: to the right the Storiiies version of the ceramic should appear:
 <param ve-storiiies id="a11gl" title="Moche Stirrup-Spout Bottle, Cassava">

 ## Indigenous Food Uses